 The Research Commercialisation team has a range of opportunities where Durham University’s intellectual property, including patented technologies, software, data and know-how is offered for commercial use under licence.

-Current technology licensing opportunities are listed below.
+A selection of current technology licensing opportunities is listed below.
 Please get in touch if you would like to find out more about a particular technology.
 All our technologies can be viewed in more detail via our IN-PART portal here.

 Biomimetic Liquid Handling Surfaces